Return to Syllabus

 This webpage will discuss several of the infectious diseases of the mouth, tongue, and parotid glands.
 These diseases include stomatitis due to the herpes simplex viruses and to Candida albicans and oral hairy leukoplakia, angular cheilitis, and parotitis.

-Stomatitis is an inflammation of the mucosal surfaces in the mouth and on the tongue, and is most often caused by herpes simplex virus type 1 (HSV-1) and HSV-2 and Candida albicans.
+Stomatitis is an inflammation of the mucosal surfaces in the mouth and on the tongue, and is most often caused by herpes simplex virus type 1 (HSV-1), HSV-2 and Candida albicans.
 If the inflammation includes the gingivae, it is called gingivostomatitis (common in HSV infections).

 The most common cause of gingivostomatitis, or oral herpes, is HSV-1, and the most common cause of candidiasis is Candida albicans (oral candidiasis).
 HSV-2 can also cause oral herpes, but it is less common than HSV-1.